In Greek mythology the nine Horae were the goddesses of the Hours or Seasons, and the natural portions of time.

 The cycle of the seasons has laid down vegetation over millions of years, compressed into coal, oil and gas.
 The circular motion of the nodding donkey (or pumpjack) is a clown-like, ridiculous, grotesque, bobbing mimicry of this cycle, contorting it into down-up-down-up-down pump action.
 The oil economy twists the abundance of circular natural seasonal fecundity, to linear exploitative extraction.
 So the donkeys are nodding to capitalism’s exponential growth message, always looking down even when their head is high, never looking up to reality or the future.

 In another absurd twist, a number of oil companies have been sponsoring the arts for years, the very human endeavour that should be holding a mirror up to their activities.
 But recently, committed activism has been protesting against their involvement.
-I wanted to add my voice to the activitists’ in making art from the nodding donkey.
+I wanted to add my voice to the activists’ in making art from the nodding donkey.

 I thought and trialled and ultimately didn’t pursue my ideas.
 But that’s OK.
 Not everything needs to happen just because it has been dreamt up.
 Plus, what seems like failure may not in the end turn out to be failure.
 I’ve published these reflections on Palm Sunday, the day Jesus rode into Jerusalem on a donkey.
 He was acclaimed by the people, only to be later murdered by their leaders.
 But then…….